 in State Substance Use Disorder (SUD) Services

-An introduction to telehealth in mental health and substance abuse.
+An introduction to telehealth in mental health and substance use disorders.
 Highlights key findings from a review of the literature on telehealth.

 Organization(s): National Association of State Alcohol and Drug Abuse Directors